spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 You may chose to share the cost of Eco RI or savings plan-related savings with consumers of the savings.

-The percentage option allows you to add a charge to each subset relative to the overall savings provided by Eco.
+The percentage option allows you to add a charge proportionate to the overall savings provided by Eco.
 You may enter the exact same percentage as your contract with Spot, or you may enter a different percentage depending on your business model.
+It is possible for an account to appear in the report, but if no Eco-generated savings is attributed to it, then no Eco fee will be attributed to it.

 The Flat Fee option allows you to add a fee to each subset or account.
 The fee will be the same each month.